+There is a saying that it only takes a few seconds for someone to judge you based on your body language, actions, and words.
+And once someone has formed their impression of you it can be quite hard to change this.
+That’s why it is so important to always make a good first impression.
 When you start a new job, it’s vital to make a great impression on your new colleagues.
-After all, that are the people you will be spending most of your time with while you are at work.
+After all, they are the people you will be spending most of your time with while you are at work.
 So, how do you make a good impression on your colleagues in your new English-speaking workplace?
 Being friendly is a good start and these English expressions will help you go further in making a great impression on your new English-speaking colleagues.
+In this article, we will give you advice on how to make a great first impression at work and what phrases to use for your first day at work.

 1. Would you like a hand with that?